Lucas96Sousa/Lucas96Sousa/README.md

 - 👋 Hi, I’m @Lucas96Sousa
-- 👀 I’m interested in ...
+- 👀 I’m interested in work to backend developer
 - 🌱 I’m currently learning - Rust

-- 📫 How to reach me ...

 <!---
 Lucas96Sousa/Lucas96Sousa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.